joelparkerhenderson/monorepo-vs-polyrepo/README.md

     </tr>
     <tr>
       <th>Access</th>
       <td><p>Access control defaults to all projects.<p>Some teams use tools for finer-grained access control.<p>Gitlab and GitHub offer ownership control where you can say who owns what directories for things like approving merge requests that affect those directories(using CODEOWNERS).
 Google Piper has finer-grained access control.
-Phabricator offers herald rules that stop a merge from happening if a file has changed in a specific subdirrectory.
+Phabricator offers herald rules that stop a merge from happening if a file has changed in a specific subdirectory.
 Some teams use service owners, so when a change spans multiple services, they are all added automatically as blocking reviewers.</td>
       </td>
       <td><p>Access control defaults to per project.<p>Some teams use tools for broader-grained access control.<p>GitHub offers teams where you can say one team owns many projects and for things like approving requests that affect multiple repos.</td>
     </tr>